build-server-protocol/build-server-protocol/docs/bsp.md

 #### 1.7.1.3.
 Scala Test Classes Request

-The build target scalac options request is sent from the client to the server to query for the list of fully qualified names of test clases in a given list of targets.
-This method can for example be used by a language server to attach a "Run test suite" button above the definition of a test suite via `textDocument/codeLens`.
+The build target scala test options request is sent from the client to the server to query for the list of fully qualified names of test clases in a given list of targets.

+This method can for example be used by a client to:

+* Show a list of the discovered classes that can be tested.
+* Attach a "Run test suite" button above the definition of a test suite via `textDocument/codeLens`.

-To render the code lens, the language server needs to map the fully qualified names of the test targets to the defining source file via `textDocument/definition`.
-Then, once users click on the button, the language server can pass the fully qualified name of the test class as an argument to the `buildTarget/test` request.
+(To render the code lens, the language server needs to map the fully qualified names of the test targets to the defining source file via `textDocument/definition`.
+Then, once users click on the button, the language server can pass the fully qualified name of the test class as an argument to the `buildTarget/test` request.)

 * method: `buildTarget/scalaTestClasses`
 * params: `ScalaTestClassesParams`